 Failure to enable data subject rights: Because individuals were unaware of the data processing, they couldn’t exercise their rights under GDPR, including the right to access, rectify, or delete their personal data.

-These violations represent fundamental breaches of GDPR's core principles, particularly the requirements for lawfulness, fairness, and transparency in data processing.
+These violations represent fundamental breaches of GDPR’s core principles, particularly the requirements for lawfulness, fairness, and transparency in data processing, as outlined in the seven essential principles of GDPR compliance.

 Sources of data collection

-Experian's data collection network was extensive and involved both public and private sources.
-The company gathered information from:
+Experian’s data collection network was extensive and involved both public and private sources, including energy firms.
+This case underlines why robust GDPR data classification practices are critical before aggregating information from diverse systems.
+The company collected data from:

 Public records: The Dutch Chamber of Commerce trade register provided business-related information that Experian incorporated into its assessments.